tsackton/taelgarverse/docs/gazetteer/greater-sembara/tollen/tollen.md

 Tollen is the dominant maritime power of the [Western Gulf](<../western-gulf.md>), with significant fishing, merchant, and naval fleets.
-The Tollender navy controls the [Straits of Cymea](<../../western-green-sea/straits-of-cymea.md>), patrols the [Western Gulf](<../western-gulf.md>), keeping it free of pirates, and maintains naval fortifications in the islands in the ~Gulf of Tollen~.
+The Tollender navy controls the [Straits of Cymea](<../../western-green-sea/straits-of-cymea.md>), patrols the [Western Gulf](<../western-gulf.md>), keeping it free of pirates, and maintains naval fortifications in the islands in the [Gulf of Tollen](<../gulf-of-tollen.md>).